Citigroup slashes price target on General Dynamics Corporation [GD] – find out why.

 Trading performance analysis for GD stock

-General Dynamics Corporation [GD] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.33.
-With this latest performance, GD shares gained by 25.11% in over the last four-week period, additionally sinking by -23.98% over the last 6 months – not to mention a drop of -26.87% in the past year of trading.
+General Dynamics Corporation [GD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.64.
+With this latest performance, GD shares gained by 4.94% in over the last four-week period, additionally sinking by -21.35% over the last 6 months – not to mention a drop of -23.84% in the past year of trading.

 General Dynamics Corporation [GD]: A deeper dive into fundamental analysis